-"The housekeeping staff always very friendly and willing to help set up rooms for admissions. the bed guy is especially helpful when we need to switch beds out.
+"The housekeeping staff always very friendly and willing to help set up rooms for the bed guy is especially admissions. helpful when we need to switch beds out.
 He's always willing to educate staff about different types of mattresses and quickly come to fix beds when they break. is extremely friendly.
 He frequently brings Tessie into the 4south break room to ensure that it is clean for staff." -4 South staff

-I want to take this opportunity to express the appreciation I feel working with
+I want to take this opportunity to express the appreciation I feel working with staff are seen as part of the team, offering additional bedside." - 2 West

-.
-They both will go above and beyond with their duties; the unit is always clean and organized.
-They are always happy and when you ask them for something they will get it done for you as soon as they can. - 3 South staff
+They both will go above and beyond with their duties; the They are always happy and when will get it done for you as soon as they can. - 3 South staff